A Simple Guide to Caller ID Telephones and Their Operation

 - The caller's phone number

-- The caller's name (if available)
+- The caller's name (if the name is visible)

-- Date and time of the call
+- Call date and time

-- Call status (e.g., new call, return call)
+- Call state (for example, new call, return call)

 Privacy Considerations